Sasanian Avesta: Ritual (Hada mānsrīg) nasks

-None of these ritual nasks have survived in its entirety and most are considered lost or highly fragmentary.
+Of the ritual nasks, the Vishtasp-sast nask may have survived in form of the Vishtasp Sast.
+Of the others, none have survived in its entirety and most are considered lost or highly fragmentary.
 In addition, the Denkard does only provide short summaries for most of the nasks, which makes a reconstruction of their original content difficult.
 The Denkard, furthermore, states that no Zand exists for the Nāxtar nask, indicating that by the 9th century it had already been lost.

 Legal (Dād) nasks

 The legal nasks, called Dād, form the third division of the Sasanian Avesta.
 The Denkard associates the legal nasks with the getig world, i.e., the tangible and visible aspect of existence.
 This division, therefore, forms the complement to the menogic world covered in the Gathic nasks.

 This division contains five actually legal (dādīg) nasks (Nikātum, Duzd-sar-nizad, Huspāram, Sakātum, and the Juddēvdād) as well as two miscellaneous nasks (Čihrdād and Bagān Yašt).
-The Čihrdād Nask contains a mythical history of Iran, which makes it particularly stand out from the others.
+The Čihrdād nask contains a mythical history of Iran, which makes it particularly stand out from the others.
 Its inclusion may have been due to a misinterpretation of the second element of its name as dād (law), whereas a derivation from *čiθrō.dāti (the establishment of the origins) is considered more likely.